vvzhukov/vvzhukov.github.io/iportfolio.md

 **Other relevant skills**
 - Got some experience in web-development
-- Adobe Photoshop and Vegas Pro
+- Figma, Sketch, ColorHunt, Adobe Photoshop and Vegas Pro

 TODO